-- (a) Especially designed or prepared large vacuum manifolds, vacuum headers and vacuum pumps having a suction capacity of 5 $m^3/min$ (175 $ft^3/min$ ) or more. - (b) Vacuum pumps especially designed for service in $UF_6$ -bearing atmospheres made of, or lined with, aluminium, nickel, or alloys bearing more than 60% nickel.
+- (a) Especially designed or prepared vacuum manifolds, vacuum headers and vacuum pumps having a suction capacity of 5 m^3 /min or more. - (b) Vacuum pumps especially designed for service in UF6-bearing atmospheres made of, or protected by, materials resistant to corrosion by UF6 (see EXPLANATORY NOTE to this section).
 These pumps may be either rotary or positive, may have displacement and fluorocarbon seals, and may have special working fluids present.